JourneyDocker/docker-autoheal/README.md

   - Points to the most recent stable release.
   - **Recommended for:** General use in production environments.

-  > **Note**: Currently, there is no `latest` tag available.
-Please check back for updates on the availability of this tag.

 - **`A.B.C.D` (Versioned Releases)**
   - Provides specific versioned releases for consistency.
   - **Recommended for:** Environments that require version control.

-  > **Note**: Currently, there are no versioned tags (e.g., `A.B.C.D`) available.
-When they are published, each will remain fixed, ensuring a stable and unchanging image for users needing version control.

 ## Installation Options